 The submission of the data contained in the Registers (Databases) of firms will be by way of a periodic Regulatory Return.
-The frequency and timing of such returns will be specified to sectors by way of a supervisory communication.
+The frequency and timing of such returns will be specified to sectors by way of an Industry Letter.

 Appendix 1 - Existing Sectoral Legislation, Regulations and Guidance